Why is this survey important? What difference will it make?

-The COMPASS team has completed an ethics review and has been granted full clearance through the Office of Research Ethics at the University of Waterloo.
+The COMPASS team has completed an ethics review and has been granted full clearance through the Office of Research Ethics at the University of Waterloo and through each relevant provincial jurisdiction.
 The Office of Research Ethics closely reviews the questions on the survey before they can be used.
 School boards and schools are also required to read and approve the questionnaire before agreeing to participate.

 Students can skip any questions they prefer not to answer, or decline to participate at any time.